 Female comedians are having a moment.
 The whole world tuned in when Michelle Wolf delivered her White House Correspondent Dinner roast.
 Viewers everywhere laughed and cried as Kate McKinnon portrayed Hillary Clinton on Saturday Night Live during the 2016 election cycle.

 Beyond standup and sketch comedy, women have also made their mark in the film industry of late.
-The female film comedy genre has evolved over the last few decades from feel-good, lighthearted Nora Ephron romcoms like Sleepless in Seattle to raunchy, risque friendship movies like Girls Trip.
+The female film comedy genre has evolved over the last few decades from feel-good, lighthearted Nora Ephron romcoms like Sleepless in Seattle to raunchy friendship movies like Girls Trip.
 Now more than ever we’re seeing women take on main roles in the comedy genre, especially women of color like Tiffany Haddish, Ali Wong, and Mindy Kaling.

-This year, we’re seeing funny women leading a range of different genres, from action to romance.
+In 2018, we saw funny women leading a range of different genres, from action to romance.
 Here are six films featuring female protagonists that’ll definitely have you laughing out loud.

 Life of the Party

 While incorporating freewheeling frat parties into its plot, Life of the Party twists the college comedy film inside out with a humorous premise.

 The wonderfully goofy Melissa McCarthy (Ghostbusters) stars as Deanna – a mom who (after her husband leaves her) makes the life-changing decision to go back to college.
 She ends up attending the same school as her daughter, much to the latter’s consternation.
 Besides taking the lead role, McCarthy also co-wrote and co-produced the movie.